AE Golf News

 Wake Forest Women’s Golf

-A senior at Wake Forest University (Winston Salem, NC), Rachel Kuehn has firmly established herself as one of the top collegiate golfers in the nation.
-Ranked No. 4 in the Women's World Amateur Golf Rankings, Kuehn was named the 2022 ACC Player of the Year and earned a spot on the 2022 WGCA First Team All-American list.
-Recently, she notched her sixth career victory, further solidifying her reputation as a rising star in the golf world.
+A Senior at Wake Forest University (Winston-Salem, NC), Rachel Kuehn has firmly established herself as one of the nation’s top collegiate golfers.
+Ranked No. 4 in the Women’s World Amateur Golf Rankings, she was named the 2022 ACC Player of the Year and earned a spot on the 2022 WGCA First Team All-American list.
+Her recent sixth career victory further cemented her reputation as one of the game’s best.

-Given Kuehn’s unprecedented success, her amateur ranking, and her recent inclusion on the ANNIKA Award Watch List (honors the player of the year in women’s college golf), she has set an incredibly high standard for herself.
-However, Kuehn humbly admitted that despite these accolades, she doesn’t feel the weight of pressure.
+Given Kuehn’s unprecedented success, her amateur ranking, and her recent inclusion on the ANNIKA Award Watch List (honoring the player of the year in women’s college golf), she has set an exceptionally high standard for herself.
+Yet, Kuehn humbly admitted that despite these accolades, she doesn’t feel weighed down by pressure.

 Picture